The debut: Zion Williamson arrives, amid much fanfare | New Country 923

 There had been two sellouts in NBA Summer League history in Vegas before Friday.

-“People want to be part of something big and special,” said Warren LeGarie, the summer league’s executive director.
+“People want to be part of something big and special,” LeGarie said.
 “And Zion loves the game.
 My partner Albert Hall, the brains of this operation, he ran Adidas Nations and Zion was with him since he was 14 years old.
 He has a picture of Zion in a tub of ice because he’s overheating because he loved to play so much.”

 And on Friday, at long last, he was in the NBA.